Royal Mail Strikes: what are the alternatives when posting Christmas parcels?

 If you have parcels to send, instead of taking a trip to the Post Office and taking a chance, you could use another service.
 Depending on which one you choose, it could even work out a lot cheaper than the Royal Mail option.
 You can check Royal Mail prices using the price finder tool (opens in new tab) on its website.

-While it comes to courier companies like DPD, DHL, Evri and Yodel you can check prices and book a delivery through the individual website, but you can also use a comparison service like both Parcelmonkey (opens in new tab) and Parcel2Go (opens in new tab), which can save time and may throw up options for cheaper companies you weren’t aware of.
+While it comes to courier companies like DPD, DHL, Evri and Yodel you can check prices and book a delivery through the individual website, but you can also use a comparison service like both Parcelmonkey and Parcel2Go, which can save time and may throw up options for cheaper companies you weren’t aware of.

 What’s the cheapest service to send a parcel?